Goodall Cup: Original Cup

 The 'original' cup refers to the longest used version of the Interstate Cup referred to as the Goodall Cup.
 Inscribed on the bowl of the original cup are the words: "Inter-State Hockey Cup Presented by J.E.
-Goodall" for John Edwin Goodall who donated the cup.
-The original cup can be seen as early as 1922, where John Edwin Goodall is holding the cup while sitting with the winning Victorian team.
+Goodall", named for John Edwin Goodall who donated the cup.
+The original cup can be seen as early as 1922, where Goodall is seen holding the cup while sitting with the winning Victorian team.
 This cup continued to be presented as a perpetual trophy.

 The cup was partially restored in 2004 by the champions at the time, the Newcastle North Stars where the pewter cup was polished and the original wooden single tier mount was replaced with a 2 tier wooden mount.

 A 3rd larger redwood tier was added to the trophy between the 2004 restoration works and the 2009 large barrel was added.

 Midway through 2009, the cup was again restored and mounted on a large barrel-like base covered in name plates to be ready for the centenary game.
 This is the cup's current form.
 This final version of the trophy was retired after being awarded to the players in 2009 and it now resides in the Hockey Hall of Fame in Toronto.